 Are there any risks or harms with breast screening?

 Having a mammogram is a fairly reliable way of screening for breast cancer.
 However, as with any screening test, it is not perfect.
 There has been some controversy about breast screening, with some people suggesting the possibility that it may do more harm than good for some women.
 Some of these concerns are discussed here.

 Firstly, there is concern about the over-diagnosis of breast cancer.
 This refers to breast cancers that are detected through screening that would not have been diagnosed without screening, but would not have threatened the lives of the women screened.
 Once diagnosed through screening, these cancers have to be treated.
 This is because it is not currently possible to predict which cancers found through screening will develop aggressively and which will grow very slowly.
 So, without screening, a proportion of women would never have been treated for breast cancer.
 They would never have known that they had breast cancer in their lifetime and would have died from other causes.

 In the UK independent review mentioned above, it was concluded that for the 10,000 women screened from when they are 50 to 70, 129 women would be over-diagnosed.
-The Cochrane review found that for the 2,000 women screened over 100 years, 10 women would have unnecessary treatment.
-Overall, the NHS screening programme estimates that for every one life saved, three women have treatment that they didn't need.
+The Cochrane review found that for the 2,000 women screened over 10 years, 10 women would have unnecessary treatment.
+In this analysis, for every life saved, ten women would have treatment which was not necessary.
+In the UK, the NHS screening programme estimates that for every one life saved, three women have treatment that they didn't need.

 Secondly, some women become very anxious if they are recalled for further tests following the screening test because of concerns about an abnormality.
 However, over three quarters of the women who are recalled for further tests do not have cancer.
 Some people argue that these women are put through this anxiety and these further tests unnecessarily because, without screening, they would not have needed these further tests.